 CSEY Awardees 2021Classified School Employees of the Year (CSEY) Awardees for 2021.

-News Release and biographies of the Classified School Employees of the Year Awardees for 2021.
+News Release and information regarding the Classified School Employees of the Year Awardees for 2021.

 Additional information can be found on the May 27, 2021, State Superintendent Tony Thurmond Announces 2021 Classified School Employees of the Year News Release #21-42.